rbnhmll/vue-workshop/vueJS_workshop.md

 Let's create a `test` project again.

 ### Start Server

 With a project created, we can now start our Vue server, and see the.
 The CLI Service is built on top of webpack, but luckily we won't have to do anything to get it up and running, it's pre configured.

-`cd` into your project and run
+You can leave the UI running, or hit `control + c` to terminate it. `cd` into your project and run:

 ```bash
 npm run serve
 ```

-Your application is running at `localhost:8080/`
+Your application is now running at `localhost:8080/`

 >**Note** ☝
->To kill the server at any time, hit `constrol + c`
+>To kill the server at any time, hit `control + c`

+### Boilerplate files tour

+Inside of your test project, you will see these starter files and folders:

+- `/public`
+  - `favicon.ico`
+  - `index.html`
+- `/src`
+  - `/assets`
+  - `/components`
+  - `App.vue`
+  - `main.js`
+- `.gitignore`
+- `babel.config.js`
+- `package-lock.json`
+- `package.json`
+- `README.md`

 ### Download example project starter files: `cli--START`

-To make the process more efficient, I have created a starter project for you, with all the work we have done previously.
+To make the process more efficient, I have created a starter project for you, with all the work we have done previously, broken into components.

 Open up `cli--START` in the starter files, or download them at [https://github.com/rbnhmll/vue-workshop](https://github.com/rbnhmll/vue-workshop)

-Locate and `cd` into this folder and run
+Locate and `cd` into this folder and run"

 ```bash
 npm run serve
 ```

-The application is running at `localhost:8080/`
+The application is now running at `localhost:8080/`

 >**Note** ☝
 >To kill the server at any time, hit `constrol + c`

 ### Getting to know the starter files

+This starter pack includes the same files as the boilerplate we created with the Vue CLI.
+The only difference is that I have created single file components for everything we worked on previously.
+Let's take a look.

 - `/public`
 - `/src`